 "In my mind, there are kind of two [things] that kind of keep presidents in the White House.
 No. 1 is the symbol.
-The White House is so linked as a national symbol to the presidency," says Evan Phifer, a historian with the White House Historical Association.
+The White House is so linked as a national symbol to the presidency," said Evan Phifer, a historian with the White House Historical Association we spoke to in 2016.
 "And the second is, in the White House, everything is there.
 They have security, they have the working space to accommodate a working president."

-Says Joel Treese, another WHHA historian: "I don't know of any president who considered not living there.
+Added Joel Treese, another WHHA historian, in 2016: "I don't know of any president who considered not living there.
 It sort of goes with the territory."

 But it's not as if the president of the United States has to live in the White House.
 No law requires it.
 Although with everything there, and a commute like that — the West Wing is a few steps from the main residence — the live-work-play setup has thus far proven impossible to turn down.